linxin4cs/chat-prompts-box/README.md

-# Web Chat Prompts
+# Chat Prompts Box

-This is a web client to look for prompts fro ChatGPT.
+A web application to discover prompts for ChatGPT.